treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 Sometimes **people on social networks will ask if anyone would like to join them for dinner** and you might decide to reply and say you'd like to join.
 Sometimes you'll recognize the face or name of someone you met over breakfast or someone you recognize from another part of the internet.
-If you're feeling comfortable with it, you could send a tweet to that person to ask if they'd like to meet up and chat during one of the breaks.
+If you're feeling comfortable with it, you could send a message to that person to ask if they'd like to meet up and chat during one of the breaks.

 However, keep in mind when you meet people that people are just people.
 If you think someone is famous or important or smart, don't treat them like they're a celebrity or like they're superior to you.